 - Deloitte, Revenue From Contracts With Customers: “A Roadmap To Applying ASU 2014-09.”
 Section 7.1.2, “Sale With a Right of Return.”

-- EY, Financial reporting developments: “Revenue from contracts with customers.”
-Revised August 2017.
+- EY, Financial reporting developments: “Revenue from Contracts with Customers.”
+Revised October 2018.
 Section 4.5 “Consignment arrangements,” Section 7.3 “Repurchase agreements,” and Section 7.4 “Bill-and-hold arrangements.”

 - KPMG, Issues In-Depth: “Revenues from Contracts with Customers.”
 May 2016.
 Sections 5.2.2 “Implied promises and adminstrative tasks,” 5.5.5 “Repurchase agreements,” and 5.5.7 “Bill-and-hold arrangements.”